vineethkumarv/sv-wiki/Control-Flow.md

  **Example**-
-  Below example shows execute of code with the else block.
+  The below example shows execute of code with the else block.
 Here, the variable is a and the value assigned to it is 13.
 Now, the compiler will check the condition sequentially.
 First, the unique if conditional expression will be checked.
 As  (a %2) is not equal to 0 so, this conditional expression becomes false.
 Then, the compiler will go to first else if block and as (a>2) again the conditional expression becomes false.
 Then, the compiler will check for the next else if block and as a is not equal to 13 again condition becomes false.
 At last, the compiler will jump from the conditional block and executes the statements outside the conditional blocks.

 **Code Snippet**